microsoft/vscode-docs/docs/remote/containers.md

 1. Start with **Remote-Containers: Open Repository in Container** in the Command Palette (`kbstyle(F1)`).
 If the repository you enter does not have a `devcontainer.json` in it, you'll be asked to select a starting point.
 2. Edit the contents of the `.devcontainer` folder as required.
 3. Try it with **Remote-Containers: Rebuild Container**.
-4. If you see an error, click on **Inspect Volume** in the dialog that appears.
+4. If you see an error, click on **Open in Recovery Container** in the dialog that appears.
 5. Edit the contents of the `.devcontainer` folder as required in this "recovery container."
-6. Use **File > Open Recent** to select the repository container and jump to step 4 if you still hit problems.
+6. Use **Remote-Containers: Reopen in Container** and jump to step 4 if you still hit problems.

 ### Adding configuration files to public or private repositories